aidanmelen/bobcat-miner-python/README.md

 # bobcat_miner

-A python library for interacting with the bobcat miner diagnoser API.
+A python SDK for interacting with the bobcat miner.

 # Quick Start